JacobBonner/JenkinsTutorial/README.md

 #### __4.3.2 - Why Pipeline?__
 Jenkins receives a powerful set of automation tools from Pipeline, supporting tasks spanning from simple CI to complex CD pipelines.
 By utilizing the various capabilities and functionalities of Pipeline, it provides several features and benefits to users:
-1. __Code__: Pipelines are written as code and generally added to source control, allowing continous and trackable editing, consistent reviewing, iteration, etc.
+1. __Code__: Pipelines are written as code and generally added to source control, allowing continuous and trackable editing, consistent reviewing, iteration, etc.
 2. __Durability__: Pipelines persist both planned and unplanned restarts of the Controller.
 3. __Pausability__: Pipelines have the ability to wait for human input or approval before continuing.
 4. __Versatility__: Pipelines support complex real-world CD requirements.